BLOOMBERG: Ted Cruz 'says some of the stupidest things I've ever heard'

 Cruz, who has surged in recent primary polls, has not shied away from criticising mainstream climate science.

-Reached for comment on Bloomberg’s criticism, Cruz campaign spokesman Rick Tyler dismissed the former mayor as a “myopic” elitist.
+Reached for comment on Bloomberg’s criticism, Cruz campaign spokesman Rick Tyler dimissed the former mayor as a “myopic” elitist.

 “The myopic Mr. Bloomberg should look past his armed guards and beyond his cloistered circumstances and take in a big gulp of reality,” Tyler told Business Insider.
 “Most of what Ted Cruz says is simple common sense.
 Most of what Mr. Bloomberg says defies logic.”